0xauth/0xAuth/README.md

 ```
 ## Implementations

-* [0xauth-js](https://github.com/0xauth/0xauth-js) — Javascript implementation supporting Solidity addresses for Tron and Ethereum (coming soon), available on the npm registry as `0xauth`.
+* [0xauth-js](https://github.com/0xauth/0xauth-js) — Javascript implementation supporting Solidity addresses for Tron and Ethereum (for now, only typed v1), available on the npm registry as `0xauth`.

 ## License